Ersanio/snes-assembly-book/docs/indepth/vector.md

 dw $FFFF           ; IRQ/BRK
 ```

-Because homebrew programmers generally want to run their program in native mode, all vectors in Emulation mode, save for reset, have been ignored.
+Because homebrew programmers generally want to run their program in native mode, all vectors in emulation mode, save for reset, have been ignored.
 Furthermore, nothing is done with the `BRK` and `COP` vectors as these are opcodes which generally are unused.